 So as much as I love a print copy of a travel guide book, I have also started to move with the times and also use e-book versions of my favourite guides.
 It may not be as satisfying as burying my head in a print travel guide book for hours, but they still contain lots of important information.
 Plus they aren’t anywhere near as heavy to pack than a print guide.
 And they save heaps of space on my (already full) bookshelves.
 As well as ebooks a number of travel guide publishers have now got apps for you to use whilst planning your trip.
 Marco Polo Guides have a great touring app, which you can simply access on your phone (with or without internet).
 Once it is up and running take your own guided tour of the destination you’re visiting.

 I’ve used a lot of guidebooks during my time and some have been super useful and others less so.
 But any travel guide book I have used, be it print or digital, has always provided me with some new and useful information to use when planning a holiday.
 Here are some of the absolute favourites that have come in handy for me when travelling.

 Lonely Planet Pocket Bruges & Brussels

 I actually purchased this book as a gift for Dan.
 It was my way of telling him that I’d organised a surprise trip to Bruges for his birthday way back in 2017.
-Being a pocket sized travel guide meant we could easily slip it into a small bag whilst we were out exploring.
-I’d been given some great recommendations by friends but one thing that the guide recommended that no-one else did was the St-Anna Windmills.
-The windmills (some dating back to 1770) were located east of the city centre, so not something we would have stumbled upon if it wasn’t for our guide!
+I’d been given some great recommendations by friends, but one thing that the guide recommended that no-one else did was the St-Anna Windmills.
+The windmills (some dating back to 1770) were located east of the city centre.
+So not something we would have stumbled upon if it wasn’t for our guide!
 It’s also great to know we already have a travel guide book for Brussels too!
-If you want to purchase this travel guide you can do so on Amazon or the Lonely Planet website.

 The Rough Guide to Southeast Asia, Rough Guides